Rewind X

 Protected Transfer: A token transfer initiated through Rewind X that includes a time-bounded reversal window before final settlement.

-Rewind Window: The configurable period (default 24 hours; minimum 2 minutes; up to 48 hours with NFT tiers) during which the sender can rewind a Protected Transfer.
+Rewind Window: The configurable period (3 minutes to 24 hours) during which the sender can rewind a Protected Transfer.

 Rewind: The action of reversing a Protected Transfer, returning funds to the original sender.